appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/display-search-and-filter-list-data.md

    ```
    Where `fetch_users` is the query to fetch data from the connected datasource.

-   To nest lists within a List widget, see [Create Nested Lists](build-apps/how-to-guides/Create-Nested-Lists).
-2. Use the `currentItem` property to configure the items after the data is bound.
+2. Add widgets within the List and use the [currentItem](/reference/widgets/list#currentitem-object) reference property to bind data to the List items from the query.

    Example:
    ```jsx
    {{currentItem.name}}
    ```
-3. To rearrange widgets within a List item, drag and drop them within the first item to rearrange the order.
+   To rearrange widgets within a List item, drag and drop them within the first item to rearrange the order.
 Once you arrange the widgets in the first List item, the subsequent items automatically update with the same arrangement.
-4. To customize, select the individual widgets within the List item.
-5. To set up pagination, enable the **Server side pagination** property for pagination.
+3. To set up pagination, enable the **Server side pagination** property for pagination.
 To set up the server-side pagination manually, follow the instructions in [Setup Server-Side Pagination on List](/build-apps/how-to-guides/Setup-Server-side-Pagination-on-List).

-## Format list cells
+## Format list item
 Highlighting list cells enables you to visually distinguish specific cells from others.
 To highlight items of the List, follow these steps:
 1. Select the first item in the widget and click **Style** in the widget's property pane.